mesudha/GettingandCleaningData/README.md

 3. Output file **averageTidyData.txt** is generated as final output of the script with 180 * 81 dimension.

-© Kishan K.C.
-2015 All Rights reserved.
+© Sudha Bhandari 2015 All Rights reserved.